Research

 Connecting across the world

-After a quick visit in France to give a few talks, I joined Adolfo from Costa Rica Por Siempre who coordinates the grant and conservation programs.
-From Monteverde, to Corcovado and in between, we met with teams of conservationists to discuss similarities and differences between conservation projects on similar species but in different systems.
-I obviously took time to be in this part of the world I had never visited to make a short video of what we did and how everything looked.
+After a quick visit to France to give a few talks, I joined Adolfo from Costa Rica Por Siempre, who coordinates the grant and conservation programs.
+From Monteverde to Corcovado and in between, we met with teams of conservationists to discuss similarities and differences between conservation projects on similar species but in different systems.
+I took time to be in this part of the world I had never visited to make a short video of what we did and how everything looked.

 Canada